Long, lustrous, leathery leaves of Chinese Evergreen may start curling under improper care regime.

 7. Nutrient Deficit

-The nutrient deficit is caused by a lack of fertilization or repotting.
+A lack of fertilization or repotting causes nutrient deficit.
 Over time, the soil loses all of its nutrients and cannot absorb fertilizer nutrients.

 Nitrogen deficiency may also cause the leaves to curl.
 It usually affects the oldest (lowest) leaves first because the plant transfers the nitrogen from the existing leaves when new leaves don’t obtain enough to continue their growth.